Taming-the-BEAST/Introduction-to-BEAST2/README.md

 This tutorial will guide you through the analysis of an alignment of sequences sampled from twelve primate species.
 The aim of this tutorial is to co-estimate the gene phylogeny and the rate of evolution.
 More generally, this tutorial aims to introduce new users to a basic workflow and point out the steps towards performing a full analysis of sequencing data within a Bayesian framework using BEAST2.

+After completing this tutorial you should be able to:

+- Set up all the components of a simple BEAST2 analysis in BEAUti2
+- Use a calibration node to calibrate the molecular clock
+- Use Tracer, FigTree and DensiTree to check convergence and analyse results

 ## The Data